-- Have Workers’ Compensation insurance.
+- Have Worker’s Compensation Insurance.
 Usually the premium alone is less than the liability you hold as an employer for a workplace injury.
-Don’t skip this insurance when you have any number of employees!
-Florida requires all employers to purchase Workers’ Comp when they have four or more employees, but those with less should still consider purchasing it.
+Don’t skip this insurance when you have and number of employees!
+Florida requires all employers to purchase worker’s comp when they have four or more employees, but those with less should still consider purchasing it.

 - Establish light-duty job descriptions.
 If an employee is partially cleared to return to work but can only perform light duty tasks, be sure that there is something for them to do at work, especially if they traditionally perform very hands-on tasks.
 They can answer phones, file paperwork, or provide assistance to other full-duty employees.
 You can also provide alternate means for completing regular tasks; if they typically carry heavy items, provide a wheeled cart.

 - Prevention is key.
 Ensure all employees are given proper training and receive updated training when necessary.
 Also, make sure that all of your employees are practicing approved safety maneuvers.
 Most injuries occur when an employee is poorly trained or ignoring regular safety practices.
 Be sure that they are equipped with any safety items needed to safely complete a job such as gloves, hard hats, protective clothing, ear muffs, or protective eyewear.

 Prevention, training, and all-around preparedness may not always be enough to prevent an accident.
 Sometimes injuries occur no matter how hard we try to prevent them.
 When they do occur, it is important to act quickly and encourage employees to come forward with their injuries, so they can be properly treated.